LarryEmerson12/LarryMe/src/content/blog/forget, forgot, forget/index.md

 | So-so                  | 40-60%      | 40-60%          |
 | Reluctant              | 20-40%      | 60-80%          |
 | Strongly reluctant     | 0-20%       | 80-100%         |

+Another reason of forgetting is that you _just forget_.
+To fix that, we'll dive into the next chapter.

+## How do we solve the problem?